world2screen/custom-remotespy/README.md

 # usage
 if you need to exclude a remote, execute this: ```_G.excludetable = {"RandomSpammyRemote"}```

-this is a `very bad` remotespy I made a while back that I recently gave colors only scans 3 tables deep
+this is a very bad remotespy i do not recommend ts

 # pros:
 - outputs debugid which makes it so if there's hundreds of identical remotes in name you can tell them apart